Win a House Australia 2026: Legal Lotteries, Art Unions & How to Enter

 The Legal Difference: Raffles, Lotteries & Art Unions

-Why the distinction matters: art unions are legal in Victoria and NSW because they fund art.
 Unregistered lotteries are illegal everywhere.
-Raffles are low-barrier but capped in prize value.
-Prize home lotteries in Australia are almost always either registered state lotteries or art unions running under registered charity status.
+Raffles are simple but have lower prize caps.
+Prize home lotteries in Australia are usually registered state lotteries or art unions.

 Major Prize Home Lotteries Operating in Australia 2026